rektide/streamflow-wiki/Getting-Started.md

 ## Startup

 StreamFlow comes packaged with Bash scripts (`streamflow.sh`) for *nix systems and Batch scripts (`streamflow.bat`) for Windows to make starting StreamFlow easy on any environment.
 If you are running on a `chkconfig` supported system such as Red Hat Enterprise Linux, CentOS, or Fedora, StreamFlow also provides an init.d script for automatic startup of the server on reboot.
-Execute the following commands to startup StreamFlow
+Execute the following commands to startup StreamFlow:

 > **Note:** If you installed StreamFlow to a location other than `/opt/streamflow-0.8.0` replace the path with the path to your StreamFlow installation.